swaptacular/swpt_accounts/protocol.rst

 ----------------------------------------------

-When client implementations process a `PreparedTransfer`_ message, they MUST first try to find a matching CRR_ in the client's database [#crr-match]_, and verify its status:
+When client implementations process a `PreparedTransfer`_ message, they MUST first try to find a matching `CR record`_ in the client's database [#crr-match]_, and verify its status:

-* If a matching CRR_ does not exist, the newly prepared transfer MUST be immediately dismissed. [#dismiss-transfer]_
+* If a matching `CR record`_ does not exist, the newly prepared transfer MUST be immediately dismissed. [#dismiss-transfer]_

-* If a matching CRR_ exists, the way to proceed depend on the status of the record:
+* If a matching `CR record`_ exists, the way to proceed depend on the status of the record:

   "initiated" :
      The values of ``debtor_id``, ``creditor_id``, and ``transfer_id``
-     fields in the received message MUST be recorded, and the the status of the CCR_ MUST be set to
+     fields in the received message MUST be recorded, and the the status of the `CR record`_ MUST be set to "prepared". [#prepared-records]_
-     "prepared". [#prepared-records]_

-* If the status is "prepared", the values of ``debtor_id``, ``creditor_id``, and ``transfer_id`` in the received message MUST be compared to the values recorded in the CR.
+* If the status is "prepared", the values of ``debtor_id``, ``creditor_id``, and ``transfer_id`` in the received message MUST be compared to the values recorded in the `CR record`_.
 If they are the same, no action MUST be taken.
 If they differ, the newly prepared transfer MUST be immediately dismissed. [#dismiss-transfer]_

-* If the status is "finalized", the values of ``debtor_id``, ``creditor_id``, and ``transfer_id`` in the received message MUST be compared to the values recorded in the CR.
+* If the status is "finalized", the values of ``debtor_id``, ``creditor_id``, and ``transfer_id`` in the received message MUST be compared to the values recorded in the `CR record`_.
 If they are the same, the exact `FinalizeTransfer`_ message, which has been sent to finalize the transfer (except for the ``ts`` field), MUST be sent again.
 If they differ, the newly prepared transfer MUST be immediately dismissed. [#dismiss-transfer]_

 .. [#dismiss-transfer] A prepared transfer is dismissed by sending a `FinalizeTransfer`_ message, with zero ``committed_amount``.